How to Pay Employees with Crypto in Canada?

 Payments and Remittances to Non-Residents

-In general, the tax consequences of paying non-resident employees with cryptocurrency depend largely on whether an applicable treaty exists between Canada and the country in which the non-resident employee resides.
-For instance, the Convention Between Canada and the United States of America With Respect to Taxes on Income and on Capital, as amended (the “Canada-U.S. Treaty”) provides that any remuneration in excess of $10,000 Canadian dollars paid to a non-resident for services rendered in Canada will be subject to Canadian taxation.
-[20] Additionally, if payment is made by or on behalf of a person resident in Canada to a non-resident employee who provides services in Canada, that non-resident employee will be subject to Canadian income tax.
-[21]
+The tax consequences of paying non-resident employees with cryptocurrency depend largely on whether an applicable treaty exists between Canada and the non-resident's country.
+For instance, the Canada-U.S. Treaty provides that any remuneration exceeding $10,000 Canadian dollars paid to a non-resident for services rendered in Canada will be subject to Canadian taxation.
+Additionally, if payment is made by or on behalf of a Canadian resident to a non-resident employee providing services in Canada, that non-resident employee will be subject to Canadian income tax.

 Employer Drawbacks

-Employee/ Independent Contractor Benefits
+Employee/Independent Contractor Benefits

-Third, and consistent with the second benefit discussed above, paying employees in cryptocurrency allows these individuals to receive payment almost instantaneously.
-This is particularly beneficial for payments to non-resident individuals, where remittances in a fiat currency could take days to clear and are subject to bank rules and fees.38 Commercial services purport to allow for im- mediate distributions of cryptocurrency, which can be particularly useful for employees to pay their bills or rent on-time, and without unnecessary delay.
-This method of remuneration also provides the benefit of enabling individuals to avoid the barriers of entry which ordinarily might discourage users from holding cryptocurrency.
-Individuals who choose to receive remuneration in cryptocurrency through payment by a third-party service are only required to set up a digital wallet to receive payment; they are not required to trade on an exchange or make cryptocurrency purchases on their own initiative.
-This is an easy and cost-effective method of holding cryptocurrency.
+Third, paying employees in cryptocurrency allows for almost instantaneous payments.
+This is especially beneficial for non-resident individuals, where fiat currency remittances could take days to clear and are subject to bank rules and fees.
+Commercial services enable immediate distributions of cryptocurrency, helping employees pay bills or rent on time without unnecessary delays.
+This method also lowers barriers for individuals who might be discouraged from holding cryptocurrency.
+Those receiving remuneration in cryptocurrency through third-party services only need to set up a digital wallet; they do not need to trade on an exchange or make purchases independently.

 Employee Drawbacks